GGolbik/LaTeXBookTemplate/README.md

 To build with the [Atom](https://atom.io/) editor on Debian 9 "Stretch" you have to execute the below steps.

 1. Download the .deb package from https://atom.io/
-2. Install atom with the command
+2. Install Atom with the command
 ```
 dpkg -i /path/to/deb/file/atom-amd64.deb
 ```